GaryB96/WoodApp/README.md

 ## Updates

 The app automatically updates when you reload with an internet connection.
 The version number is displayed at the top of the form.

-## Support

-For issues or questions, contact the development team or your system administrator.

----

-**Version**: Check the version display at the top of the app
-**Last Updated**: November 2025